Frame Transformation

 Output

-| Output Port | Data Type | Description |
+| Output port | Data type | Description |

 |---|---|---|

-Transformed Point Cloud |
+Transformed Point Clouds |

 PointCloud [] |

-Point cloud after frame transformation. |
+Point clouds after the reference frame transformation. |

 |

-The point cloud to be transformed and the custom reference pose must be in the same coordinate system. |
+To apply the transformation, the point clouds and the customized reference pose must be defined in the same reference frame. |

-Transform Point-Cloud Reference Frame
+Transform the Reference Frame of Point Clouds

-By inputting Raw Point Cloud and Custom Reference Frame, the raw point cloud can be transformed to the custom frame.
-The following describes how to use Advanced Pose Transformation for point-cloud frame transformation with typical project scenarios.
+By inputting the Original Point Clouds and the Customized Reference Frame, you can transform the original point clouds to the custom reference frame.
+The following section describes how to use the "Advanced Pose Transformation" Step to perform point cloud reference frame transformations, with typical application scenarios in actual projects.

 -